Invader potential

-Ecologically, invader potential is the qualitative and quantitative measures of a given invasive species probability to invade a given ecosystem.
+In ecology, invader potential is the qualitative and quantitative measures of a given invasive species probability to invade a given ecosystem.
 This is often seen through climate matching.
 There are many reasons why a species may invade a new area.
 The term invader potential may also be interchangeable with invasiveness.
 Invader potential is a large threat to global biodiversity.
 It has been shown that there is an ecosystem function loss due to the introduction of species in areas they are not native to.